-Marge serves these little tidbits at family gatherings or a treat for she and David.
+Marge serves these little tidbits at family gatherings or as a treat for her and David.
 I have to say, it's a very good spread of food.
 The vegetables, the meats, the flavors...it's really a perfect Super Bowl feast.

 For any of the recipes, click on one of the links below or go to WKY Table.
 It's a public group so feel free to scroll through the pages and even join if you want.
 The only agenda on this page is food.

 Roasted Okra: Available on WKY Table or here: